bburdette/chatexample/README.md

 Yesod Websocket Chat Example
 ============================

 Just worked through adding the [chat example](https://github.com/yesodweb/yesod/blob/master/yesod-websockets/chat.hs) from yesod-websockets to a scaffolded yesod project.
 I'm going to alter that code in my actual project, so thought I'd save it here.

 There's also a purescript version, which is a bit crude-but-works.
-Assuming you have all the purescript tool installed, then if you'grunt chat' from the purescript directory of this project it should build a 'templates/chat.julius' file.
+Assuming you have all the purescript tools installed, then running 'grunt' from the purescript directory of this project should build a 'templates/chat.julius' file.

 The commit history starts with an empty scaffolded project; you can step through the commits to see what changes were needed.